 It turns out that the thyroid is certainly involved in maintaining your metabolism and can lead to weight gain if you are hypothyroid - that much is true.

-But did you know that simply replacing thyroid hormone in your body with medications like levothyroxine and synthroid often isn't enough to help you lose weight?
+But did you know that simply replacing thyroid hormone in your body with medications like levothyroxine and Synthroid often isn't enough to help you lose weight?

-In this post I'm going to talk about the reasons why Synthroid isn't helping you with weight loss and what to do about it.
+In this post, I'm going to talk about the reasons why Synthroid isn't helping you with weight loss and what to do about it.

-Understainding Thyroid Function and Weight Gain vs Weight Loss
+Understanding Thyroid Function and Weight Gain vs Weight Loss

 This part can get confusing for many patients.